Skip to content

 OUTPUT_KIND OutputKind

 Class-level declaration of the natural output shape this backend emits.
 Read by :class:earthlens.earthlens.EarthLens at facade download() time to gate the aggregate= argument: "raster" accepts it (the existing pyramids-backed aggregate_netcdf flow); "vector" and "tabular" reject it with :class:NotImplementedError; "mixed" forwards it unchanged.
-Subclasses override the class attribute; the default is "raster" so the four backends shipped before C1 (CHIRPS, S3, ECMWF, GEE) all keep their existing behaviour with no source change.
+Subclasses override the class attribute; the default is "raster".

 Source code in src/earthlens/base/abstractdatasource.py